 Navigators facilitate students’ learning as resource persons, facilitators, and mentors.
 This year’s navigators include:

-*Participants nominated by UMAP’s pledged institutions are expected to participate in the 4 week long pre-program session (COIL, Collaborative Online International Learning).
+*International students nominated by UMAP’s pledged institutions are expected to participate in the 4 week long pre-program session (COIL, Collaborative Online International Learning) and UMAP-COIL Osaka Seminar.
 Those who fail to participate in this pre-program may not be eligible for the scholarship.
 There will be 4 consecutive virtual sessions scheduled.
 The participants are given an account to an interactive platform provided (called “ImmerseU”).